univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Offboard

-Offboarding is done through API calls made by *Blade Runner* to JAMF Pro.
-The user selects an [offboarding configuration file](#offboard-configuration) and that file is sent as an XML string to JAMF Pro.
+Offboarding is done through API calls made by *Blade Runner* to Jamf Pro.
+The user selects an [offboarding configuration file](#offboard-configuration) and that file is sent as an XML string to Jamf Pro.

 ## Enroll

 The purpose of enrolling before offboarding is to:

-1. create a record for a computer if it doesn't already exist in JAMF Pro.
+1. create a record for a computer if it doesn't already exist in Jamf Pro.
 2. change the managed status of an existing computer from false to true.
 This enables modification of the computer record.

 Enrolling is done through the `jamf` binary with an invitation code:

     jamf enroll -invitation 1234567891234567891234567891234567890 -noPolicy -noManage -verbose

-The invitation code is set in the [JAMF Pro configuration](#jamf-pro-configuration).
+The invitation code is set in the [Jamf Pro configuration](#jamf-pro-configuration).

 ## Secure Erase